What is Retirement Annuity: Should You Buy it?

 Because if you’re thinking about leaving a legacy, an annuity is not the right vehicle.

-The obvious reason for this is that a fixed,
+The obvious reason for this is that a fixed, immediate annuity is designed to provide income for your lifetime.

 Once you’re gone, so is the annuity